evfredericksen/pynacea/readme.md

 ##To Do

-- Support for Windows and Mac OS X host machines
+- Support for Mac OS X host machines
-- Customize num tag to allow for ranges of numbers
 - Better logging
 - Support for individual down and up keypresses